 The way you present content and pages plays a critical role in helping users achieve their online objectives – communicating subtle messages that signpost key user journeys, important information and next steps.

-With this 'scent of information' determined by your site's Information Architecture, or IA, it’s vital that you get every aspect of it right - from the underlying structure and taxonomy through to navigation and on-page visual clues.
+With these messages determined by your site’s Information Architecture, or IA, it’s vital that you get every aspect of it right – from the underlying structure and taxonomy through to navigation and on-page visual clues.

 Fortunately, our user experience consultants are here to help.

 Whether you’re starting from scratch, or looking to fine-tune what’s already there, we’ll make sure your IA is aligned with your users’ mental models, online behaviours and expectations.
 You’ll be able to serve their needs better – and see better results reflected in your business performance too.

 It’s all too easy to become too close to the inner workings of your site – to the point where improvements that could help users complete important tasks are overlooked.
 A fresh set of eyes can prove hugely insightful.

 That’s why our projects typically begin with a review of the information currently present.
 By objectively assessing how much there is, what format it comes in and how it’s structured we can see: